uqlibrary/technology-training/Python/pandas/pandas.md

                                  kind = "scatter")
 ```

-To add a third variable, mapped to the colour:
+To visualise a third variable, GDP per capite, let's map it to the colour of the points, thanks to the `c` argument:

 ```python
 df_all[df_all.year == 2016].plot(x = "co2e_pc",